olimaye/philander/doc/sysdesign/adr/return-values.md

 We are aware of the following:
 * We have to check the whole code, modify part of it and thoroughly test the result.
-* In orderto prevent from divergence, we have to stick to this decision, in the future.
+* In order to prevent from divergence, we have to stick to this decision, in the future.

 ## Related ADRs <!-- optional -->